stephaniegraessle/Takoboto-to-Anki/README.md

 3. Move the .csv file to be the same file location as `tako_to_anki_own.py`
 4. From within `tako_to_anki_own.py`, edit `INPUT_CSV` variable to match the name of the .csv file.
 5. Run `tako_to_anki_own.py`
-6. From Anki Desktop, select 'Import File' and select the desired output file to import into Anki.

 ### Reformatting Anki Cards Exported from Takoboto App (Recommended)